 Ski-Doo Snowmobiles

 The majority of sleds around here are Ski-Doo (Bombardier).
 They’ve very successfully penetrated the market and carved out their share.
-Granted, I’m in Canada, maybe it’s a pride thing or maybe they’re just damn good sleds.
+Granted, I’m in Canada, maybe it’s a pride thing, or perhaps they’re just damn good sleds.

-You don’t have to go with the masses, but generally speaking, when you see a lot of a certain brand, there’s a reason and it’s usually price, reliability, styling, etc. Maybe it’s a bit of everything, who knows?
+You don’t have to go with the masses, but generally speaking, when you see a lot of a particular brand, there’s a reason, usually price, reliability, styling, etc. Maybe it’s a bit of everything – who knows?
 My point is that it’s not by accident.
-What it also means, is that snowmobile parts (including used), will be much more abundant.
+It also means snowmobile parts (including used) are much more abundant.

-In the event of a breakdown, there are a lot more people around who understand your sled and can lend a hand.
-This means, not just in the shop, but also on the trails.
-You’d be surprised to see how people take care of each other out there.
+In the event of a breakdown, whether in the shop or on the trails, many more people around you will understand your sled and can lend a hand.
+You’d be surprised to see how well people take care of each other out there.

-I also have to say, that repairing this sled is very easy.
+I also have to say that repairing this sled is very easy.
 Undoing the clips to open the side access panels puts everything you could ever need conveniently at your fingertips.
-Routine snowmobile maintenance and getting to most parts is easily done.
+Routine snowmobile maintenance and getting to most parts is easy.
 Part placement is also very well thought out.

 Check out Ski-Doo Canada’s current lineup.